Arrowhead Deck & Pools – Scottsdale, AZ

 Start With the Layout

 Arrival & View.
-From the main door, sightline to a focal element, a raised beam with scuppers, a fire feature, or a specimen tree.
+From the main door, sightline to a focal element-a raised beam with scuppers, a fire feature, or a specimen tree-creates a striking first impression for your freshly built pool.

 Lounge.
 A Baja shelf (6–12″) with umbrella sleeves and space for two chaises.